kaylumah/hosting/_site/_posts/2021-07-17-decreasing-solution-build-time-with-filters.md

 ## Closing Thoughts

+I like this new feature as a way to manage my larger solutions.
+Of course, it's not practical to maintain my (very basic) script for this.
+It will be a huge help if you think this is a valuable feature to upvote the Visual Studio Community forum issue.

 As always, if you have any questions, feel free to reach out.
 Do you have suggestions or alternatives?
 I would love to hear about them.

-I like this new feature as a way to manage my larger solutions.
-Of course, it's not practical to maintain my (very basic) script for this.
-It will be a huge help if you think this is a valuable feature to upvote the issue at the Visual Studio Community forum.

-The corresponding source code for this article is on [GitHub](https://github.com/kaylumah/GenerateCSharpClientForOpenAPI).
+The corresponding source code for this article is on [GitHub](https://github.com/kaylumah/SolutionFilter).

 See you next time, stay healthy and happy coding to all 🧸!